mmontesanonyc/my-work/content/posts/federal/index.md

 draft: false
 ---

-While working with a health communications contractor, I lead work on health communications projects for federal clients.
+While working with a health communications contractor in 2016 and 2017, I lead work on health communications projects for federal clients.

 ## Healthy People 2020
 I lead a team of communicators and developers to maintain and develop [HealthyPeople2020](https://www.healthypeople.gov/2020).
 Part of this work included leading design and development of new data communication functions like: